abdul-abdi/karibu/CONTRIBUTING.md

 ## Getting Started

 1. Fork the repository
-2. Clone your fork: `git clone https://github.com/YOUR-USERNAME/smartscope.git`
+2. Clone your fork: `git clone https://github.com/YOUR-USERNAME/karibu.git`
-3. Navigate to the project directory: `cd smartscope`
+3. Navigate to the project directory: `cd karibu`
 4. Install dependencies: `npm install` or `yarn`
 5. Create a new branch for your feature: `git checkout -b feature/your-feature-name`